 Best Car Gadgets for Road Trips

-1. Dash camera
+1. Dash Camera

-A dash camera records the road ahead and can be useful if there is an accident, sudden stop, road-rage incident, or confusing insurance situation.
+A dash camera records the road ahead and can be useful if there is an accident, sudden stop, road-rage incident or confusing insurance situation.

-Look for clear night recording, loop recording, a wide-angle lens, good heat resistance, and simple footage export.
+Look for clear night recording, loop recording, a wide-angle lens, good heat resistance and simple footage export.
 If the camera records audio, check local rules and disable audio when privacy is a concern.

 Tyres are easy to forget until something goes wrong.
 A pressure gauge or Bluetooth tyre monitoring system helps you check pressure before and during long journeys.

-See tyre tools→3.
-Fast USB-C car charger
+See tyre tools ›3.
+Fast USB-C Car Charger

-5. Roof cargo box
+5. Roof Cargo Box

-See cargo boxes→6.
-Boot organiser
+See cargo boxes ›6.
+Boot Organiser

+A boot organiser keeps snacks, cables, first-aid items, chargers, wipes and tools from rolling around.
 For family travel, it can be more useful than another electronic gadget.

 Safety Gadgets Worth Packing